Competence

 Formal Education / Training

 Mediators may hold a bachelor's degree; a master's degree; a J.D. degree; or equivalent training or experience in mental health or related disciplines.
 Mediators are to be members in good standing in the professional organizations of their disciplines.
+Training

 Most mediators have undergone at least forty hours of training specifically in mediation, led by qualified mediators and/or by a recognized training organization before representing themselves to the public as mediators.
 Some may have learned mediation through teaching related courses, providing training, judging mediation competitions, etc. Qualified divorce mediators should have at least a basic awareness of applicable family law and training in the divorce process, conflict management, family systems and therapy, child development, and the effect of divorce upon children.
 Mediators ideally are able to recognize the impact of culture and diversity on the mediation process